-Australian Bulldog Basics
+About Australian Bulldog

 The Australian Bulldog bears a striking resemblance to the Bulldog, but it has clearly been influenced by other breeds like the Bullmastiff and the Boxer.

 The name Australian Bulldog was given by Noel and Tina Green, the founders of the two breeding programs through which this breed was developed.
-The two breeding programs, N&T Green (Jag Lines) and Pip Nobes, were started separately and then merged in an effort to breed a more functional bulldog – one better adapted to the Australian environment.
+The two breeding programs, N&T Green (Jag Lines) and Pip Nobes, were started separately and then merged in an effort to breed a more functional bulldog (specifically, one better adapted to the Australian environment).
 The first Australian Bulldog was introduced to the public in 1998 and the Aussie Bulldog Club of Australia (ABCA) was started in 2007, which runs a registration database to keep all records of breeding and memberships in one place, to help promote and develop the breed.

 The Australian Bulldog was bred with contributions from several breeds including the English Bulldog, the Bullmastiff, the Boxer, and the English Staffordshire Bull Terrier.
 Although similar in appearance to the English Bulldog, the Australian Bulldog has a less-squished muzzle, longer legs and less wrinkles.
+At first glance you might easily confuse these for the typical English Bulldog, but there are many subtle differences that are undeniable upon closer inspection.

 The Australian Bulldog is a medium-sized breed and should be fed a diet formulated for dogs of its size.
 It is also important to note that these dogs are fairly active so they may benefit from a high-quality dog food formulated for active dogs.
+Additionally, their kibble should be age-appropriate.
+Puppies, adults, and seniors all have slightly different dietary needs

 The Australian Bulldog is an intelligent breed that benefits from early training and socialization.